PabloCoello/bayes-stat-modeling/README.md

 # bayes-stat-modeling
-This repository is dedicated to hosting examples of statistical modeling using the Bayesian approach.
-Additionally, it also includes templates for documenting analyses with best practices, useful references, and an execution environment for analyses with validated dependencies.
+This repository is dedicated to host analysis following the bayesian workflow proposed by (Gelman et al., 2020).
+Additionally, it also includes templates for documenting analyses with best practices, useful references, and an execution environment with validated dependencies.

 # Structure of this repo
 This repo is organized in the following fashion: